 - Depending on the data collection, we need to perform a number of image processing steps to normalize the data sets and to achieve the best results when comparing features afterwards.
-Some of the processing steps ensure robustness against noise, rotation, color saturation, or brightness which are essential for the algorithms to work. - Rotation not have enough information to normalize direction rotate image in defined steps of degrees Image in defined steps of degrees - Histogram normalization here, histogram means the distribution of brightness across the image.
+Some of the processing steps ensure robustness against noise, rotation, color saturation, or brightness which are essential for the algorithms to work - Rotation if we need rotation invatiant features (texture, share) but do not have enough information to normalize direction, we can rotate the image in defined steps of degrees, extract features, keep all features for the image, but use them as individual representation (no combination of the features).
+A typical approach is by 90 degrees (which makes it simple).
+In object recognition (faces), more intermediate angles are possible (e.g., 15 degrees) - Histogram normalization here, histogram means the distribution of brightness across the image.
 In poor sensing condition, the range of values can be very narrow, making it difficult to distinguish differences.
 Histogram equalization is the extreme case, where the range of values is forced to a uniform distribution.
-The picture on the right values in image shows very nicely the increased contrast and the sharper contours of objects.
+The picture on the picture shows very nicely the increased contrast and the sharper contours of objects.
 With the original picture, edge detection may not lead to the expected results.
 Similar approaches are histogram shifts (lighter, darker), histogram spreading, or gamma correction.